What is the difference between saving and investing and where could you put your money?

 How much should you have in savings vs. investments?

-One way to look at it is to do the 20/80 rule where, if you’re young (say in your 20s and 30s) you could have around 80% of your extra money in investments (the riskier the better!) with 20% in safe savings, but if you’re retired you’d usually go for closer to 80% of your money in safe savings, gilts and annuities with just 20% in shares, for example.
+One way to look at it is to do the 20/80 rule where, if you’re young (say in your 20s and 30s) you could have around 80% of your extra money in investments (the riskier the better!) with 20% in safe savings, but if you’re retired you’d usually go for closer to 80% of your money in safe savings, gilts and annuities with just 20% in shares, although that should change in the current high inflation environment.
+It’s best to speak to a financial advisor about where to put your money to work right now.

 The problem with this is that in real terms you can lose money long-term by putting it into cash ISAs rather than in stocks and shares ISAs.
-For example, putting £10,000 into a cash ISA paying 0.9% (the best current interest rate for an easy-access account) would produce a £2,522 return over 25 years.
+For example, putting £10,000 into a cash ISA paying 3% (one of the best current interest rate for an easy-access account) would produce a £11,150 return over 25 years.
 But if you had invested that £10,000 into the FTSE 100 over the past 25 years it would now be worth almost £45,000.

 Whichever savings or investment product you choose, make sure to research all options well and consider speaking to an independent financial advisor (IFA).